Burry, famous for 'Big Short,' places bearish bet against semiconductor ETF

 It was not clear how Burry's options position had fared.
 Regulatory filings do not require the disclosure of options strikes, purchase prices and expiration dates.
 Since the filings disclose only long positions it was also not clear whether the positions were held outright or against other contracts.

+Man Group and Duquesne Family Office liquidated their entire stake in TSMC, a filing showed.

+Depositary receipts in TSMC are up 32.8% this year and fell nearly 14% in the third quarter.
+Shares in Nvidia have skyrocketed 240% year to date, and were up 2.8% in the last quarter.

-(Reporting by Carolina Mandl, in New York; Editing by David Gregorio and Anna Driver)
+(Reporting by Carolina Mandl, in New York; Editing by David Gregorio, Anna Driver and Deepa Babington)

 ((carolina.mandl@thomsonreuters.com; +1 (917) 891-4931;))